andrewgryan/leaflet-html/docs/content/_index.md

 [LeafletJS](https://leafletjs.com/) is a library geared towards map based visualisations.
 Leaflet HTML expresses that JavaScript API in HTML.

+## How-to guides

+[Articles](/articles) have been written to make adopting Leaflet HTML simpler.
+These articles follow the Leaflet tutorials closely and add a few `leaflet-html` specific tips and tricks.

 ## Design principles